aspyk/vegeo_trend_analysis/doc/user_guide.md

 - `lvl` : Integer, ≥ 1.
 Level of the test.
 - `mu1` : Mean of the first sub time series determined by cp.
 For time series x, mu1 is the mean of x[:cp].
 - `mu2` : Mean of the second sub time series determined by cp.
 For time series x, mu2 is the mean of x[cp:].
 - `mag[%]` : Magnitude of the break, given as the percent change of mu2 compared to mu1.
-It is calculated as follows: mag=µ_2- µ_1µ1·100
+It is calculated as follows: mag = 100 * (mu2 - mu1) / mu1
 - `n_len` : Integer.
 Length of the time series under analysis.
 - `nan[%]` : Percentage of missing values in the time series.
 - `p` : p-value of the test.